-32. Intellectual property may be used with respect to a tangible asset.
-For example: a tangible asset may be manufactured according to a patented process or through the exercise of patented rights; jeans may bear a trademark or cars may contain a chip which includes a copy of copyrighted software; or a CD may contain a software programme or a heat pump may contain a patented product.

-33. Where intellectual property is used in connection with a tangible asset, two different types of asset are involved.
+- 32. Intellectual property may be used with respect to a tangible asset.
+For example: (a) a tangible asset may be manufactured according to a patented process or through the exercise of patented rights; (b) jeans may bear a trademark or cars may contain a chip which includes a copy of copyrighted software; (c) a compact disk may contain a software programme; or (d) a heat pump may contain a patented product. - 33.
+Where intellectual property is used in connection with a tangible asset, two different types of asset are involved.
 One is the intellectual property; another is the tangible asset.
 These assets are separate.
 Law relating to intellectual property allows an intellectual property owner the ability to control many but not all uses of the tangible asset.
 For example, law relating to copyright allows an author to prevent unauthorized duplication of a book, but typically not to prevent an authorized bookstore that bought the book in an authorized sale to re-sell it or the end-buyer to make notes in the margin while reading.
-As such, a security right in intellectual property does not extend to the tangible asset with respect to which intellectual property is used, and a security right in a tangible asset.

-34. However, the parties to the security agreement may always agree that a security right is granted both in a tangible asset and in intellectual property used with respect to that asset.
+As such, a security right in a tangible asset does not extend to the intellectual property used with respect to a tangible asset with respect to which the intellectual property is used (see recommendation 243 below). - 34.
+However, under the law recommended in the Guide, the parties to the security agreement may always agree that a security right is created both in a tangible asset and in intellectual property used with respect to that asset (see recommendation 10).
 For example, a security right may be taken in inventory of trademarked jeans and in the trademark giving the right to the secured creditor in the case of default of the grantor to sell both the encumbered trademarked jeans and the right to produce other jeans bearing the encumbered trademark.
 In such a case, where the manufacturer/grantor is the trademark owner, the encumbered assets are the owner's rights.
 Where the manufacturer/grantor is a licensee, the encumbered assets are the licensee's rights under a valid licence agreement.